spencer-shadley/completed-class/01-Class-Content/02-CSS-Bootstrap/02-Homework/README.md

 You are required to submit the following:

-* The URL of the deployed application
+* The URLs of the deployed applications

-* The URL of the GitHub repository
+* The URLs of the GitHub repositories

 ---